N F C Cachemaille-Day

 J E K Cutts and J P Cutts

 John Edward Knight Cutts (1847-1938) and John Priston Cutts (1854-1935) were brothers, who were both pupils and then assistants of E Christian (see above).
-J E K Cutts started in practice in 1873, designing at least one church in partnership with A H Mackmurdo, the precursor of Art Nouveau (B 45 p786).
+J E K Cutts started in practice in 1873, designing at least one church in partnership with Arthur Heygate Mackmurdo (1851-1942), the precursor of Art Nouveau (B 45 p786).
 During the earlier part of his career, most of the churches he designed and restored were in the western part of England and London.
 His brother initially assisted him, eg providing quantities, but was a partner by 1886 (B 51 p222), after which they became chiefly known for their large, yet inexpensive urban churches, which are unexpectedly grand and well proportioned.
 J P Cutts in particular also designed houses.

 Lit: BAL Biog files